-Although the IRSSA allowed claimants to represent themselves, it was understood that IAP claimants would be best served by having legal representation.
-Information provided by the Adjudication Secretariat noted that "every party who signed the Settlement Agreement encourages you to hire a lawyer to help with your IAP claim".45
+From the outset, it was recognized that IAP claimants would be best served by having legal representation.
+Although the Settlement Agreement explicitly provided for self-represented claimants, 121 IAP applicants were encouraged to hire a lawyer.
+122 In information provided to former students, the Adjudication Secretariat noted that while the decision to hire a lawyer rested with each claimant, "every party who signed the Settlement Agreement encourages you to hire a lawyer to help with your IAP claim".
+The Adjudication Secretariat went on to advise: "If you do hire a lawyer, find someone you can trust."
+123